-I believe I have demonstrated there is a "regular" order established in Matthew 28:19-20 that must be regarded as positive law, which demands a precise "order" to be followed that begins with the "gospel" and concludes with bring baptized believers into church relationship with Christ.
+I believe I have demonstrated there is a "regular" order established in Matthew 28:19-20 that must be regarded as positive law, which demands a precise "order" to be followed that begins with the "gospel" and concludes with bringing baptized believers into an observing covenant relationship with each other and Christ, called "the church."
 Baptist history identifies this as "gospel church order" or "regular church order."
 I believe that I have demonstrated the basic interpretative error behind Dr. J.R.
 Graves' view and application of Matthew 18:20.
 This basic error accounts for not only his flip flop applications of both Matthew 18:20 and Matthew 28:20, but accounts for the same kind of inconsistencies among those who followed him.